 Truthfully, I did this before I attached the top, because I was waiting for the paint to dry, but I think attaching it last makes the most sense otherwise.
-Lay the workbench on its front, place the pegboard in place on the back of the workbench, and drive a 1" screw into each corner of the pegboard.
+Lay the kids tool bench on its front, place the pegboard in place on the back of the workbench, and drive a 1" screw into each corner of the pegboard.

 If you have a brad nailer, add brad nails along the sides of the pegboard for extra support.
 If you don't have a brad nailer, adding more 1" screws works as well.

-I am obsessed with how cute this looks.
+I am obsessed with how cute the kids workbench looks.
 I thought it'd be a fun toy for the garage.
 I didn't think it'd look adorable enough to take inside.
 I was wrong.